abdolence/redacter-rs/README.md

 Additionally you can provide the list of user defined info types using `--gcp-dlp-stored-info-type` option.

-### AWS Comprehend

-To be able to use AWS Comprehend DLP you need to authenticate using `aws configure` or provide a service account.
-To provide an AWS region use `--aws-region` option since AWS Comprehend may not be available in all regions.
-AWS Comprehend DLP is only available for unstructured text files.

 ### Microsoft Presidio

 To be able to use Microsoft Presidio DLP you need to have a running instance of the Presidio API.